ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 {{site.data.keyword.cloud_notm}} provides a number of VMware licenses (such as vCenter Server and NSX), which are installed into your instance and billed to your {{site.data.keyword.cloud_notm}} account.

-## IBM Cloud for VMware Solutions network architecture
+## VMware Solutions network architecture
 {: #under_the_hood-network}

 Your vCenter Server instance connects to a public VLAN for your use with your deployed workloads.
 The public VLAN is largely reserved for your use at your discretion.
 However, an NSX Edge Services Gateway pair is connected to the public VLAN allowing certain services to communicate outbound for licensing and billing purposes.
 It is possible to deploy an instance without use of the public network.
 In which case not all services are supported, and you might need to provide a web proxy to enable the use of certain services.

 Your vCenter Server instance has two private VLANs that are trunked together on the private network interface for your hypervisors.
 The first private VLAN is used for management connectivity (such as vCenter communications with hypervisors), and by NSX for tunneling all VXLAN traffic for your deployed workloads.
 The second private VLAN is used for vMotion and for storage traffic.
 The storage traffic can be either NFS or vSAN protocols.

-{{site.data.keyword.cloud_notm}} provides certain additional services on these private VLANs.
+{{site.data.keyword.cloud_notm}} provides services on these private VLANs.
 Your Active Directory servers communicate with {{site.data.keyword.cloud_notm}} DNS servers over the private management VLAN.
 Your hosts and other components communicate with {{site.data.keyword.cloud_notm}} NTP servers over the private management VLAN.
 The IBM CloudBuilder and CloudDriver communicate with the {{site.data.keyword.vmwaresolutions_short}} console over this VLAN as well.
 Your hosts connect to {{site.data.keyword.cloud_notm}} Endurance storage over the private storage VLAN.

 ### Connecting to your instance
 {: #under_the_hood-connect-inst}